 The following stream setback recommendations are from the Ohio Department of Natural Resources and the Chagrin River Watershed Partners.
-These recommendations both seek to achieve healthy waterways and wetlands but use different methods to calculate the recommended setbacks.
+These recommendations both seek to achieve healthy waterways and wetlands, with a difference being a matter of technical analysis required.
 Partners should remember that as part of an endorsed Balanced Growth Plan, they may be eligible for technical assistance from the Balanced Growth program in drafting regulations.
+Should a community elect to adopt setback regulations or guidelines, the appropriate level of detail and analysis will bear heavily in the decision for which option is best for the community.
 In the event that a community has already adopted a setback ordinance, ODNR recommends that the larger of the two setbacks (established setback versus setback determined by recommended standards) be used.